sgraphics/mapextend-plugin/README.md

 <meta-data android:name="com.google.android.maps.v2.API_KEY" android:value="YoApiKey" />

 Without a valid API key the maps control will display as a grey box on Android.

+You'll also need to enable appropriate permissions by right-clicking on the Android project and selecting Options > Build > Android Application and ticking the following:

+AccessCourseLocation
+AccessFineLocation
+AccessLocationExtraCommands
+AccessMockLocation
+AccessNetworkState
+AccessWifiState
+Internet

+#Windows Phone

+The Map control and user location API in Windows Phone requires the ID_CAP_MAP and ID_CAP_LOCATION capabilities to be selected.

+To set these values in a new Windows Phone app, open the Properties folder and double-click the WMAppManifest.xml file.
+Go to the Capabilities tab and tick ID_CAP_MAP and ID_CAP_LOCATION.

+While you can debug your app with just the device capabilities set, apps must have an Authentication Token set before they are deployed to the Windows Phone store.
+Instructions are available on MSDN to add the ApplicationID and AuthenticationToken to a Windows Phone app.

+To add the ApplicationID and AuthenticationToken to a Xamarin.Forms Windows Phone app, use the FormsMaps.Init method as shown below:

+string applicationId = "APP_ID_FROM_PORTAL", authToken = "AUTH_TOKEN_FROM_PORTAL";
+FormsMaps.Init(applicationId, authToken);

+# CODE

+//TODO: Create examples